 The GDPR is a European Union (EU) privacy law that affects businesses around the world.
 It regulates how any organization that is subject to the Regulation treats or uses the personal data of people located in the EU.
 Personal data is any piece of data that, used alone or with other data, could identify a person.
 If you collect, change, transmit, erase, or otherwise use or store the personal data of EU citizens, you'll need to comply with the GDPR.

-The GDPR will replace an older directive on data privacy, Directive 95/46/EC, and it introduces a few important changes that may affect MailChimp users.
+The GDPR replaces an older directive on data privacy, Directive 95/46/EC, and it introduces a few important changes that may affect Mailchimp users.

-You need to have a legal basis, like consent, to process an EU citizen's personal data.
-Under the GDPR, you may use another legal basis for processing personal data, but we anticipate that many MailChimp users will rely on consent.
-This consent must be specific and verifiable.
+You need to have a legal basis, like consent, to process an EU resident's personal data.
+If you rely on consent, it must be freely given, specific, informed, and unambiguous.

 You should also be able to tell someone among other things, how their personal data is being used.
 If they ask, you’re obligated to share the personal data you hold on an individual, or offer a way for them to access it.

-MailChimp offers tools related to consent and individual rights to help you comply with the GDPR.
-We encourage you to consult with legal or other professional counsel about your GDPR preparations.
+Mailchimp offers tools related to consent and individual rights to help you comply with the GDPR.
+We encourage you to consult with legal or other professional counsel about your GDPR compliance.

-MailChimp stores your forms and contact data in case you need it in the future.
-If someone signed up for your list through a MailChimp hosted form, you can export that list and view information related to the signup.
+Mailchimp stores your forms and contact data in case you need it in the future.
+If someone signed up to your audience through a Mailchimp hosted form, you can export that audience and view information related to the signup.
 For additional evidence of consent, you may choose to turn on double opt-in.

-If you rely on consent to process subscribers' personal data, double check whether the consent that you previously obtained meets the GDPR's standards.
-For example, check third-party integrations to be sure they don't automatically add people to your MailChimp list without an opt-in checkbox that clearly states how you'll use that person's data.
-You should also review the terms associated with any MailChimp add-ons or third-party integrations you use.
+If you rely on consent to process contacts' personal data, double check whether the consent that you obtained meets the GDPR's standards.
+For example, check third-party integrations to be sure they don't automatically add people to your Mailchimp audience without an opt-in checkbox that clearly states how you'll use that person's data.
+You should also review the terms associated with any Mailchimp add-ons or third-party integrations you use.

-All MailChimp users can access their MailChimp lists to correct or update information upon the request of their subscribers.
+All Mailchimp users can access their Mailchimp audiences to correct or update information upon the request of their contacts.
 Your contacts can continue to update their own data, too, by contacting us or updating their preferences in any email they receive from you.

-We want to help our users prepare for the change, but it’s important to note that the GDPR's provisions could affect your business outside of how you use MailChimp.
+We want to help our users, but it’s important to note that the GDPR's provisions could affect your business outside of how you use Mailchimp.
 Here are some additional resources.